Mutual information of spin systems from autoregressive neural networks: Method

 Due to the fact that the labeling of spins in Eq.~\eqref{eq:factorisation} is arbitrary, we can choose it in such a way that we first enumerate all spins from part $A$, $\v a=(s^1, s^2,\ldots,s^{n_A})$ and only afterward all spins from part $B$, $\v b = (s^{n_A+1},\ s^{n_A+2},\ldots,s ^{n_A+n_B})$.
 We then obtain

 with

 and

-This feature of ANN stands behind the fact that we can readily estimate $\log Z(\v a)$ and $\log Z(\v b)$ required by Eq.~\eqref{eq.
+These features of ANN stand behind the fact that we can readily estimate $\log Z(\v a)$ and $\log Z(\v b)$ required by Eq.~\eqref{eq.
 MI4} directly.
-In this respect, the ANN approach differs from {\em normalizing flows} used to approximate continuous probability distributions and employed recently in the context of the lattice field theory \cite{PhysRevD.100.034515,Nicoli:2020njz,2021arXiv210108176A,DelDebbio:2021qwf, Albandea:2021kwe, Bialas:2022iro, Abbott:2022hkm}.
-There, the conditional probability $\qt(\v b|\v a)$ as well the marginal distribution $\qt(\v a)$ are not so easily available.
+In this respect, the ANN approach differs from {\em normalizing flows} used to approximate continuous probability distributions and employed recently in the context of lattice field theory \cite{PhysRevD.100.034515,Nicoli:2020njz,2021arXiv210108176A,DelDebbio:2021qwf, Albandea:2021kwe, Bialas:2022iro, Abbott:2022hkm,Bialas:2023fyj}.
+There, the probability is calculated for the whole field configuration at once and the conditional probability $\qt(\v b|\v a)$ as well the marginal distribution $\qt(\v a)$ are not so easily available.